-Comedian Bill Cosby committed suicide shortly after he was charged with sexual assault in December 2015.
-See Example( s )
+Comedian Bill Cosby committed suicide after he was charged and convicted of sexual assault.

 On 2 January 2015, the entertainment web site Viral Time Lapse posted an item reporting that comedian Bill Cosby had killed himself in reaction to the news that criminal sexual assault charges had been brought against him:

 Actor and comedian Bill Cosby, who has recently been charged with sexual assault, was found dead this morning of an apparent suicide in his Philadelphia, Pennsylvania home.
 He was 78.

 His death has been reported as “a suicide due to asphyxia.”
 Philadelphia police confirmed that Cosby committed suicide by hanging himself with a rope.
 Cosby was discovered by his wife and left no suicide note.

 “Bill Cosby passed away this morning,” his reps said in a statement.
 “He has been battling sexual assault accusations of late.
 This is a tragic and sudden loss.
 The family respectfully asks for their privacy as they grieve during this very difficult time.”

 There was no truth to this story, as Viral Time Lapse is a “satire” (i.e., fake news) site that does not publish factual stories.
 A disclaimer on Viral Time Lapse notes that the site’s articles are “entirely fictional”: